noahkawaguchi/railway-multigraphs/README.md

 ### Introduction

-In this project, I use a multigraph and variations of Dijkstra's Shortest Path to model passenger rail networks.
+In this project, I use multigraphs and variations of Dijkstra's Shortest Path to model passenger rail networks.
 In addition to using the standard version of Dijkstra's Algorithm that finds the shortest path by distance, I created a modified version that finds the *cheapest* path, considering multiple railway operators and transfers between them.

 ### Data Structure: Multigraph